TallKite/linnstrument-firmware/README.md

   *For cols 1-16, the CC's data value is (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value is (row - 1) + 8 * (col - 17).
 Row 1 is the top row and column 1 is the leftmost column.*

-  *If your DAW isn't programmable, download LinnStrumentLocatingCCs.jsfx from the LinnStrument Community Wiki.
+  *If your DAW isn't programmable, download microLinnLocatingCCs.jsfx from the LinnWiki.
 It defines a rectangular region on the LinnStrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 It runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*

   *Thanks to KVR forum member vorp40 for the locating CC idea!*

 IMPORTING/EXPORTING

 You can back up various settings and/or share them with others via midi files.
 The 6 memories, the 3 custom light patterns, the 16 audience messages, microtonal data, and all settings combined.
 A memory or light pattern imports in about 1 second, doable on stage in between songs.
 You can use the clip launcher (see below) to trigger an import on stage, giving you dozens of memories, one for each song on the set list!
-Check the LinnStrument Community Wiki for export-request files and importable settings files.
+Check the LinnWiki for export-request files and importable settings files.

   *Details: To import, download a settings file from the wiki.
 On your LinnStrument, set Allow Importing to YES.
 In your DAW, set the output of a midi track to your LinnStrument.
 Load the settings file into that track and press play.
 Your LinnStrument should scroll "IMPORT SUCCESS".
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #9 below.*